 Peyronie’s disease is a condition that causes men to have painful, curved erections.
 The disease produces fibrous scar tissue in the penis, even when no trauma has occurred.
 This can make erections difficult to get and keep, and can even make sex impossible if the curvature of the penis is significant.

 A 2015 study, one of the first to use MSCs to combat Peyronie’s disease, showed vast improvement in the condition of all patients.
 After three months, several patients saw their problem clear up completely.

 When it comes to treating ED, we have more options now than ever before.
 However, your choice in treatment matters.
 Surgeries are complex and can have catastrophic consequences if something goes wrong.
 Pills may work for a short time, but they only treat the symptoms and not the problem itself.

 The Exosome P-Shot and mesenchymal stem cell therapy is the only way to actually restore function to your body and attack ED at its roots.
-Call The Novus Center of Los Angeles today to schedule a consultation and find out how the latest in regenerative medicine can transform your life.
+Call Novus Anti-Aging Center of Los Angeles today to schedule a consultation and find out how the latest in regenerative medicine can transform your life.